falmar/gopilot/README.md

 - [Click Element](./examples/click_element/main.go) - Demonstrates how to find and click on elements in a web page
 - [Cookies](./examples/cookies/main.go) - Shows how to set, get, and clear cookies
 - [Evaluate JS](./examples/eval/main.go) - Examples of executing JavaScript in the browser context
+- [External Browser](./examples/external_browser/main.go) - Shows how to connect to an existing Chrome instance instead of launching a new one
 - [Local Storage](./examples/local_storage/main.go) - Shows how to interact with browser local storage
 - [Open Chrome](./examples/open_chrome/main.go) - Basic example of launching a Chrome browser
 - [Open URL](./examples/open_url/main.go) - Simple example of navigating to a URL